georgezouq/awesome-ai-in-finance/README.md

 - [MACD + RSI + ADX Strategy (ChatGPT-powered) by TradeSmart](https://www.tradingview.com/script/GxkUyJKW-MACD-RSI-ADX-Strategy-ChatGPT-powered-by-TradeSmart/ ) - Asked ChatGPT on which indicators are the most popular for trading.
 We used all of the recommendations given.
 - [A ChatGPT trading algorithm delivered 500% returns in stock market.
 My breakdown on what this means for hedge funds and retail investors](https://www.reddit.com/r/ChatGPT/comments/13duech/a_chatgpt_trading_algorithm_delivered_500_returns/)
 - [Use chatgpt to adjust strategy parameters](https://twitter.com/0xUnicorn/status/1663413848593031170)
+- [Hands-on LLMs: Train and Deploy a Real-time Financial Advisor](https://github.com/iusztinpaul/hands-on-llms) - Train and deploy a real-time financial advisor chatbot with Falcon 7B and CometLLM.

 ## Papers